openhab/openhab-docs/tutorials/getting_started/pages_intro.md

 Every openHAB deployment is unique.
-Consequently every administrator of an openHAB instance will need to create a custom interface for the users of their bespoke home automation system. openHAB 3 provides a number of options to supports this in addition to MainUI Pages.
+Consequently every administrator of an openHAB instance will need to create a custom interface for the users of their bespoke home automation system. openHAB provides a number of options to support this in addition to MainUI Pages.

 Interface | Purpose | How the UI is Defined | Notes -|-|-|-